You can recycle mixed glass using your kerbside black box collection service.

 To check when your black box is next due to be collected visit the view your recycling calendar page.

-To find out how your black box service will change as the recycling trolley service is launched during 2018 visit the frequently asked questions page for the recycling trolley.
+To find out how your black box service will change as the recycling trolley collection service is launched during 2018, visit the recycling trolley and frequently asked questions web pages.

 Our black box collection service operates slightly differently for rural uplifts, with the black box uplifted alongside the red box and food caddy each week.